lorenzo-stoakes/kernel-scripts/README.md

 * `kerndev-build` - Configures and builds the kernel, optionally placing header and module files into the dev env image.
 It accepts a single optional argument which, if provided, specifies a cross-compile target architecture.
-* `configLinux` - Sets kernel configuration options for the development environment.
+* `kerndev-config` - Sets kernel configuration options for the development environment.
 * `kerndev-rebuild` - Same as `kerndev-build` but runs `make mrproper` first.
 * `installLinux` - Installs header and module files into the dev env image.
 This is invoked by `kerndev-build` unless explicitly disabled.